drahosj/308labs/lab-04/lab4.md

 Now that some code examples have been presented, it is time to examine a concrete code example.
 Examine the `parallel_merge.c` file in the folder.
 The program is a simple program that generates a large set of random numbers that will populate an array, which it then prints out to a file for reference.
 Then the program will perform a merge sort on the set using pthreads, as the array is just too large to do with recursion, and it would be too time consuming to perform using a for loop.
 Once the merge sort is complete, then the sorted array will be printed out into a different file for comparison.

 # Tasks for this lab
 Now that thread creation and joining have been introduced, it is time to do something fun with it.
 The student will be tasked with writing a program that would solve an extension to the eight queens puzzle, the N queens puzzle, using pthreads.
 For further information regarding the eight queens puzzle, you can read more about it at [https://en.wikipedia.org/wiki/Eight_queens_puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
 Skeleton code for this lab's task is provided in the `nqueens` folder.
+This code is based on the algorithm found at [https://en.wikibooks.org/wiki/Algorithm_Implementation/Miscellaneous/N-Queens](https://en.wikibooks.org/wiki/Algorithm_Implementation/Miscellaneous/N-Queens).
+This code is based on the algorithm found at [https://en.wikibooks.org/wiki/Algorithm_Implementation/Miscellaneous/N-Queens](https://en.wikibooks.org/wiki/Algorithm_Implementation/Miscellaneous/N-Queens).
 Please read through it and understand how it runs before beginning work on the task.
 Note the following:

 - Currently, the skeleton code can be compiled and executed, though it uses one thread to find all solutions.
 - The single thread solution takes exponentially more time to compute as N increases; this can be greatly reduced if parallelized.